FailAcademy/learning/adp-london/_lessons/week-03/_03-async-javascript.md

 King -> Servant "spread peanut butter on the bread" King -> Servant "bring me the sandwich"

 These tasks are added to "the queue" and put on "the stack".
-The stack is FIFO (First in, first out).
+The stack is FIFO (first in, first out).

 Tell a student to organize the stack as FIFO.